ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

 {{site.data.content.cluster-name-requirements-list}}

-### Licensing settings
+### Licensing settings (BYOL only)
 {: #vc_addingclusters-licensing-settings}

-Review the following information and specify the licensing setting for the VMware vSphere component in the cluster:
-* For Business Partner users, the vSphere license (Enterprise Plus edition) is included and purchased on your behalf.
-* For users who are not Business Partners, use the IBM-provided VMware licenses for this component, which are included with purchase.
+{{site.data.content.attnnote-byol}}

+If you are a BYOL user, provide your own license key for vSphere:
+* Select **I will provide** and enter your own vSphere license key.
-* The **Use existing license** option is available only if you are using a BYOL vSphere license for your instance.
+* Select **Use existing license** only if you are using a BYOL vSphere license for your instance.
 When the option is enabled, you can select the existing license only if the instance has enough capacity for the additional hosts.

-   Bring Your Own License (BYOL) is no longer supported except for migrations or upgrades of existing BYOL clusters.
-Select **I will provide** or **Use existing license** and enter your own license key only if you are performing an upgrade or migration of an existing BYOL cluster.
-   {: important}

 ### Bare metal server settings
 {: #vc_addingclusters-bare-metal-settings}